bradhowes/SimplyChorus/README.md

 - [AUv3Support](https://github.com/bradhowes/AUv3Support) -- common AUv3 component and host code.
 Much of the code that was originally in a shared framework in this repo is now in this separate package.
-- [Knob](https://github.com/bradhowes/knob) -- a simple library for macOS and iOS that generates rotary "knob" controls
+- [Knob](https://github.com/bradhowes/knob) -- a simple library for macOS and iOS that generates rotary "knob" controls using Core Animation layers.
+- [ChorusKernel](https://github.com/bradhowes/ChorusKernel) -- the signal processing kernel and runtime
+parameters for the chorus effect.